 Clinton is a somewhat small city located in the state of Illinois.
 With a population of 7,048 people and three constituent neighborhoods, Clinton is the 278th largest community in Illinois.
-Much of the housing stock in Clinton was built prior to World War II, making it one of the older and more historic cities in the country.
+Clinton has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Clinton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Clinton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Clinton are a mix of both white- and blue-collar jobs.
 Overall, Clinton is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Clinton who work in office and administrative support (21.73%), sales jobs (10.11%), and food service (5.71%).
+There are especially a lot of people living in Clinton who work in office and administrative support (18.17%), sales jobs (9.29%), and food service (6.76%).

 The people who call Clinton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clinton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Clinton include Irish, English, Dutch, and French .
+Important ancestries of people in Clinton include Irish, English, Dutch, and Italian.

 The most common language spoken in Clinton is English.
 Other important languages spoken here include Spanish and Korean.